TAMU-CPT/lims-frontend/DESIGN.md

 	  datasets, but due to their use in health products, we absolutely must track which environmental samples the phages came from.
-	- This model addresses a specific issue: we did not visibly track which phages went into which samples.
+	- This model addresses a specific issue: we did not visibly track which samples constituted which phages.
 They were in spreadsheets not accessible to relevant parties.
 - Bioproject
 	- This is just an overall tracking module for bringing together all facets